 Sometimes we have to share our Internet to our visitors or our relatives.
 Usually, we remember the Wi-Fi password, but some users forget their Wi-Fi password.
 Once you connect to your Wi-Fi network successfully, windows saves its credentials automatically in their settings, so that you don’t have to put the password again and again whenever you connect it again.
 In this page, we’ll show you the steps on how to view the saved Wi-Fi password on Windows 10.

-How to view the saved Wifi password in Windows 10
+How to view saved WiFi password in Windows 10

-- Open Control panel – Click on start button and then click on settings (Gear) icon.
+- Open Control panel – Click on the start button and then click on settings (Gear) icon.

 - Click on Network & Internet.

 - On the Left side pane, click on the Change adapter settings.

 - Double click on Wireless adapter or right click on it and click on Status.

 - Click Wireless Properties Button.

 - On the Security tab, tick the check-box “show characters.”
 You’ll see the current connected Wi-Fi’s password under the “Network security key.”